BRIDGING MINDS - ACTEON

 Why does this matter for science-policy interfaces?
 Because misunderstandings often stem from unrecognized differences in socially constructed knowledge.
 When these gaps go unaddressed, they lead to friction, miscommunication, and missed opportunities for meaningful collaboration.

-• Webinar 4: Power shaping interactions: What to keep an eye out for?
+• Webinar 4- 18th of december: Power shaping interactions: What to keep an eye out for?
 Uncover the hidden power dynamics that define collaborations—and learn how to navigate them effectively.

 • Webinar 5: The Art of Managing a Meeting Master practical techniques to facilitate inclusive, productive, and impactful discussions across diverse stakeholders.